landonclark97/nvxpy/README.md

 NVXPY is a Python-based Domain Specific Language (DSL) designed for formulating and solving non-convex programs using a natural, math-inspired API.
 It is designed to have as similar an interface to [CVXPY](https://github.com/cvxpy/cvxpy) as possible.

-NVXPY is not a solver, it uses the solvers exposed by the `minimize` method in SciPy.
+NVXPY is not a solver, it uses solvers from other packages (such as SLSQP, IPOPT, etc.), and includes a built-in Branch-and-Bound solver for mixed-integer nonlinear programs (MINLP).

 ## Features

-* Simple, concise, and generic interface
+* Simple, concise, and math-inspired interface
-* Mediocre efficiency for expression tree evaluations (estimated at 60% - 99% native NumPy)
+* IR compiler for efficient evaluation (85%-99% as fast as native Python)
+* Built-in Branch-and-Bound MINLP solver with discrete value constraints
+* Graph constructs for clean MIP formulations (wraps networkx)
-* Handles gradients seemlessly, even for custom and non-Autograd functions
+* Handles gradients seamlessly, even for custom functions

 ## Installation